Front Page

 //the else-branch is optional

-To repeat a certain action, use the while-then loop, which repeats the body as long as the condition is true at the beginning of each loop.
+To repeat a certain action, use the while-then loop, which repeats the body as long as the given condition remains true on each loop.

 var loops = 0;